Chapter 13. Configuring distributed virtual routing (DVR)

 allow_automatic_l3agent_failoverfeature is recommended in such cases, so that if one network node fails, the routers are rescheduled to a different node.

-- DHCP servers, which are managed by the neutron DHCP agent, are not distributed and are still deployed on the Controller node.
-The DHCP agent is deployed in a highly available configuration on the Controller nodes, regardless of the routing design (centralized or DVR).
+- For ML2/OVS environments, the DHCP server is not distributed and is deployed on a Controller node.
+The ML2/OVS neutron DCHP agent, which manages the DHCP server, is deployed in a highly available configuration on the Controller nodes, regardless of the routing design (centralized or DVR).

 - Compute nodes require an interface on the external network attached to an external bridge.
 They use this interface to attach to a VLAN or flat network for an external router gateway, to host floating IPs, and to perform SNAT for VMs that use floating IPs.

 - In ML2/OVS deployments, each Compute node requires one additional IP address.
 This is due to the implementation of the external gateway port and the floating IP network namespace.